-Project Output Indicator (brief description) Baseline value End target Progress towards Tool and means of verification Narrative assessment Output 3.1: Managemen t enhanced for 555 ha of high conservation activities 0 4 Consultants Completed Hiring documents (contracts, tender, etc.), consultants work reports or documents The Local NGO was hired value forest and gazettement of 354 ha of it as PA; 2.
+Project Output Indicator (brief description) Baseline value End target Progress towards Tool and means of verification Narrative assessment Output 3.1: Managemen t enhanced for 555 ha of high conservation 1.
+One international and three local consultants hired to supervise the FLR activities 0 4 Consultants Completed Hiring documents (contracts, tender, etc.), consultants work reports or documents The Local NGO was hired value forest and gazettement of 354 ha of it as PA; 2.
 Area of restored forest 0 354 ha Ongoing GPS device, Tree cover mapping tool, Tablets, collect earth, GPS coordinates of restored areas, and maps The demarcation of the forest was done and 12ha of fence completed.
 The assistance of Natural regeneration is ongoing.